RichGuk/rich.grundy.io/_drafts/rails-continuous-integration-with-semaphore.md

 experience so far.
 It's reasonably priced, fast, had very little issues, the creators are lovely folk and their UI is sexy to boot.

-If you haven't already setup a CI server for your team, and your team is small, then I can highly recommend Semaphore.
-Even if you don't go with Semaphore I recommend running a CI server.
-It takes the integration headache away from your developers, and ensures they're not distracted with having to remember to run a test suite.
+If you haven't already setup a CI server for your team, especially if your team is small, then I can highly recommend Semaphore.
+Even if you don't go with Semaphore I recommend running a CI server as it takes the integration headache away from your developers and ensures they're not distracted with having to remember to run a test suite.

 [Stinkyink]: http://www.stinkyinkshop.co.uk
 [Jenkins]:http://jenkins-ci.org/